k3jph/k3jph.github.io/honors/kingdom-of-hawaii.md

 to create a [confederation of Polynesian nations and Pacific islands](https://worldhistoryconnected.press.uillinois.edu/8.3/forum_cook.html), aiming to strengthen regional ties and promote mutual interests against colonial expansion.
-The Order symbolized the King’s forward-thinking approach to international diplomacy and his commitment to advocating for the sovereignty and collaboration of island nations in the Pacific and Indian Oceans.
+The Order symbolized the King's forward-thinking approach to international diplomacy and his commitment to advocating for the sovereignty and collaboration of island nations in the Pacific and Indian Oceans.